derekcoder/derekcoder.github.io/_posts/2025-03-31-alert-in-swiftui.md

   <img src="/assets/posts/alert_3.png" alt="Alert" width="260"/>
 </div>

-## 4. Alert with Title and Message using Data
+## 4. Alert with title and message using data

 We are able to present an alert with title and message using the given data to produce the alert's actions and message as well.